uptrain-ai/uptrain/examples/coversation_summarization/README.md

 }
 framework = uptrain.Framework(cfg_dict=config)
 ```
-## Analyzing Model Performance with UpTrain
-With the UpTrain framework set up, we can now analyze our model's performance in production and log the data to the UpTrain dashboard.

 #### Vocabulary Coverage
 Using the UpTrain dashboard, we can visualize the vocabulary coverage of our model on the production data.
 The coverage starts at around 98% for the SAMSum test dataset but decreases to about 95% for the DialogSum dataset (that is, after ~800 SAMSum test points are logged).